zudochkin/awesome-newsletters/README.md

 - [Women on Rails Newsletter](https://womenonrailsinternational.substack.com/).
 A bi-monthly newsletter about Ruby on Rails and the web.
 Available in English, French, Spanish and Italian.
 - [Short Ruby Newsletter](https://newsletter.shortruby.com).
 A visual weekly newsletter about everything happening in Ruby world.
 - [⚡️ Hotwire dev newsletter](https://masilotti.com/hotwire/).
 A monthly newsletter on the Hotwire stack: Turbo (Native), Stimulus, and Strada articles, code, and courses.
+- [The RailsNotes Newsletter](https://railsnotes.xyz/newsletter).
+The Ruby on Rails guides you wished you had — now as a weekly newsletter!

 ### PHP